tenkeyless/keras_site/content/korean/docs/examples/vision/siamese_network/_index.md

 {{% /details %}}

-## Inspecting what the network has learned
+## Inspecting what the network has learned {#inspecting-what-the-network-has-learned}

 At this point, we can check how the network learned to separate the embeddings depending on whether they belong to similar images.